5 Ways to Improve Sustainability With Foam

 We hear it all the time from our customers, and their end users: sustainable packaging is huge.
 Consumers care about the impact of their material waste, and more and more organizations are following sustainable practices to meet green initiatives.

 And we also hear this a lot: “foam isn’t sustainable.”
 Not true!
-But we do understand why people think foam is less environmentally-friendly: there’s been a lot of consumer education around recycling paper and plastic – not so much on foam.
-In some locations, homeowners and businesses are explicitly told not to put EPS or packaging foam into the recycling, which further adds to the confusion.
-It’s not that foam isn’t sustainable – it’s that there isn’t as much of an infostructure to support end user recycling.
+But we do understand why people think foam is less environmentally friendly: there’s been a lot of consumer education around recycling paper – not so much on foam.
+But recyclability is only one piece of the sustainability puzzle.

 5 Ways to Improve Sustainability with Foam